MicrosoftDocs/visualstudio-docs/docs/modeling/generate-and-configure-your-app-from-models.md

   - "zh-tw"
 ---
 # Generate and configure your app from models
 You can generate or configure parts of your application from a model.
-The model can be in UML or a DSL.

  The model represents the requirements more directly than the code.
 By deriving the application's behavior directly from the model, you can respond to changed requirements much more quickly and reliably than by updating the code.
 Although some initial work is required to set up the derivation, this investment is returned if you expect changes in requirements, or if you plan to make several variants of the product.